muppet9010/factorio-muppet-streamer/README.md

 - Not intended to empty a player's inventory all in 1 go.
 A direct Lua script could be used for that.
 - For percentage based quantity values it will drop a minimum of 1 item per cycle.
 So that very low values/inventory sizes don't drop anything.
-- If the player doesn't have any items to drop for any given drop event then that occurence is marked as completed and the effect continues until all occurrences have occurred at their set gaps.
+- If the player doesn't have any items to drop for any given drop event then that occurrence is marked as completed and the effect continues until all occurrences have occurred at their set gaps.
 The event does not not stop unless the player dies or all occurrences have been completed.